VNTANA-3D/modelops-cdk/README.md

         - -h
 ```

-Notice that the `state` value is not required for a successful Pipeline invocation.
+> Notice that the `state` value is not required for a successful Pipeline invocation.

-Most modules expose an object as their output, which can then be printed to `stdout` for debugging or consumed by a subsequent test.
+Some modules produce an `output` that can be used on subsequent tasks by storing it on a known key in the `state`.
+We do this through the `register` key of the Task definition, that takes on a name of a key where the output will be stored.
+You can then reference this output using `{{ }}` and the path to the `state` value.

 ```yaml
 ---